 Cryptococcal infections represent a major threat to global health.
-These infections account for 15-19% of deaths in those living with HIV/AIDS; the majority of fatal cases of cryptococcal meningitis (between 63 to 75% per year) occur in those living in sub-Saharan Africa1.
-The predominant species responsible for disease is Cryptococcus neoformans2.
-C. neoformans isolates representing all 3 major lineages, VNI, VNB, and the rarer VNII, have been isolated from countries across sub-Saharan Africa^{3,4}.
-While VNI and VNII isolates are found globally, commonly sampled from clinical settings and found environmentally in pigeon guano, VNB isolates are primarily detected in sub-Saharan Africa from soil and tree sources^{4-6} and only rarely isolated in other regions^{7,8}.
-Environmental VNB isolates from Botswana display a strong clade-like structure, with two non-recombining lineages encompassing VNB isolates, VNBI and VNBII, defined through phylogenetic analysis6.
-While VNB isolates are also capable of causing disease, the majority of clinical C. neoformans isolates obtained from Uganda, Malawi, Botswana, Zambia, Laos, Thailand, and Vietnam, across multiple clinical trials, belong to the VNI lineage^{4,6,9-11}.
-Sub-lineages termed VNIa, VNIb, and VNIc describe the population structure observed for this lineage6.
+These infections account for 15%-19% of deaths in those living with HIV/AIDS; the majority of fatal cases of cryptococcal meningitis (between 63% and 75% per year) occur in those living in sub-Saharan Africa.
+The predominant species responsible for disease is Cryptococcus neoformans.Cryptococcus neoformans isolates representing all three major lineages, VNI, VNB, and the rarer VNII, have been isolated from countries across sub-Saharan Africa.
+While VNI and VNII isolates are found globally, commonly sampled from clinical settings, and found environmentally in pigeon guano, VNB isolates are primarily detected in sub-Saharan Africa from soil and tree sources4-6 and only rarely isolated in other regions.
+Environmental VNB isolates from Botswana display a strong clade-like structure, with two non-recombining lineages encompassing VNB isolates, VNBI and VNBII, defined through phylogenetic analysis.
+While VNB isolates are also capable of causing disease, the majority of clinical C. neoformans isolates obtained from Uganda, Malawi, Botswana, Zambia, Laos, Thailand, and Vietnam, across multiple clinical trials, belong to the VNI